ethereum/snake-charmers-tactical-manual/template.md

 Basically, just clone the template repo and start any new repo with that clone.

+*NOTE: we do **not** squash the history when cloning.
+In order to easily pull in later updates from the repo, we need the full template history.*

 TODO: step-by-step instructions

 ## Upgrading a repo to use the latest templated features